 New Bern Employment Visa Attorneys

 Every year, hundreds of thousands of immigrants seek entrance to the United States in order to work.
 Though there are many employment-based visas available, there are also strict requirements that applicants must meet to successfully obtain one.

 If you are seeking a visa for yourself or on behalf of a prospective employee, The E.A.
 Wood Law Firm can help.
 Our visa attorneys in New Bern represent clients in Craven County and around the world.
 We offer our services in English and Spanish for your convenience.

-If you wish to permanently immigrate to the U.S. to work, you may be eligible for an employment-based immigrant visa.
+If you wish to permanently immigrate to the U.S. to work, you may be eligible for an employment-based immigrant visa, or green card.
 Per United States Citizenship and Immigration Services’ cap, there are roughly 140,000 EB visas available each year.

 The five categories of EB visas are based on preference and include:

 - EB-1: For workers with extraordinary ability, outstanding professors and researchers, or managers and executives working in multinational corporations with a U.S. branch

 - EB-2: Professionals who have an advanced degree or exceptional ability and a job offer in the U.S.

 - EB-4: For special immigrants, such as religious workers, broadcasters, translators, physicians, military members, and workers in international organizations

 - EB-5: Foreign investors who make a $500,000 - $1 million investment that creates at least 10 full-time jobs.

 If you do not qualify for a permanent employment-based visa, you may still be able to obtain a non-immigrant visa to work.
 The E.A.
 Wood Law Firm has extensive experience representing professionals in their efforts to work temporarily in the U.S.

 We help foreign workers seeking:

 - H-1B visas: For skilled professionals with a bachelor’s degree or equivalent who are filling a role in a specialty occupation.

 - O-1 visas: For individuals with extraordinary ability as well as outstanding professors and researchers.

 - R-1 visas: For religious workers taking on a role in a religious occupation in the U.S.